DIGNITY LOS ANGELES is an independent lay organization that seeks

 Dignity/LA has the unique distinction of being the founding

 In 1969, a group of Catholics began to meet to discuss

-recently completed Second Vatican Council (quote is in the box
+recently completed Vatican Council II (the quote is in the box

 at the right) as our inspiration in the choice of a name for our

 organization.
 In only a very few years, the organization had